cyber-dojo/commander/cmd/sh/readme.txt

 are accessible in the default VM.

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-This is needed for update.sh, the script handling

-  $ ./cyber-dojo update [OPTIONS]

-because that involves cyber-dojo replacing itself.

-# - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 This is needed for sh.sh, the script handling

   $ ./cyber-dojo sh [NAME]